 G.R.E.A.T.
 Days Ahead

-Students will identify ways of being a G.R.E.A.T. citizen.
+Students will identify ways to be a G.R.E.A.T. citizen.